Shenzhaolong1330/DOPT/README.md

 + "_\_\_4\_\_.ipynb_" is the code for algorithm "\_\_" implemented on system "\_\_".

 + "_Verifying_almost_Lypunov_Conditions.ipynb_" is code for verifying almost Lypunov Conditions in a sample-based way.

++ "_experiment_results.zip_" is zipped file structure, unzip this file before running the code.

 + "_requirements.txt_" is the list of required packages for successfully running these codes.